woocommerce/google-listings-and-ads/readme.txt

 * Tweak - Add filter to be able to build custom shipping method rate handers.
 * Tweak - Remove rewrite rules flush.

-= 2.5.11 - 2023-11-07 =
-* Add - Record tracking events for moving steps on the campaign creation and editing pages.
-* Tweak - Add tracking for campaign count.
-* Tweak - WC 8.3 compatibility.
-* Tweak - WP 6.4 compatibility.
-* Update - Use new Woo.com domain.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).